 Legal Writing (POL 313)

 This course provides development of skills in analysis and writing in the context of writing primarily interoffice or predictive memoranda with emphasis on plain English.
 Students build from every exercise applying a rule to a short set of facts to synthesizing and applying complex rules to more extensive fact patterns.
+As time allows, students will also be taught how to write a legal brief.
 Offered spring semester.
 Co-requisite: Legal Research I. CREDIT: THREE SEMESTER HOURS.

 Logic and Effective Thinking (PHI 103)

 The development of sound and valid reasoning.
-This course includes inductive and deductive reasoning, propaganda analysis, argument analysis and evaluation, detection of fallacies and psychological factors that affect the thinking process.
+Includes inductive and deductive reasoning, propaganda analysis, argument analysis and evaluation, detection of fallacies and psychological factors that affect the thinking process.
 Offered each semester.
 CREDIT: THREE SEMESTER HOURS.